What does a Telephone Operator do?

 Telephone Operator Job Description Sample

-A Telephone Operator is responsible for managing incoming and outgoing calls for a company, ensuring smooth communication and providing administrative support.
-This role requires excellent communication skills, attention to detail, and the ability to multitask in a fast-paced environment.
+The Telephone Operator is responsible for managing all incoming and outgoing calls for our organization.
+This role requires excellent communication skills, attention to detail, and the ability to remain calm under pressure.
+The ideal candidate will provide efficient and courteous telephone service to clients, customers, and employees.

 Responsibilities:

-- Answer, screen, and forward incoming calls to the appropriate personnel.
+- Answer, screen, and forward incoming calls to the appropriate party.

 Qualifications